· Mason Everett · Reviews · 9 min read

 | Volume | 16 Quarts |

-| Feed Time | 2 Months |
+| Feeding duration | 2 Months |

 Features

-- Contains quick-release natural fertilizer
+- Includes quick-release natural fertilizer

-- Responsibly sourced peat moss
+- Responsibly sourced and certified peat

-- Ideal for outdoor vegetables and herbs
+- Ideal for all types of outdoor container plants

 What We Like